Skip to content

 Note that /readyz will return 200 OK even if the index is stale, as long as it is searchable.
 Read on for how to monitor data freshness.

-The /catalog endpoint provides information about the datasets configured in your instance and their current indexing status.
+If you don't have an OpenTelemetry-based monitoring stack, you can also monitor catalog and index freshness by polling the /catalog endpoint.
+It provides information about the datasets configured in your instance and their current indexing status.
 If you're running yente with the default configuration, indexing the default collection usually looks something like this:

 {